oracle/oci-typescript-sdk/lib/ocvp/README.md

-# OCI NodeJS client for Ocvp Service
+# OCI Node.js client for Ocvp Service

 This module enables you to write code to manage resources for Ocvp Service.